dylankrish/backup-scripts/README.md

 ## Rclone installation

 Rclone should be in your distribution's repositories.
-If it is not, visit https://rclone.org/install/ for manual installation instructions.
+If not, visit https://rclone.org/install/ for manual installation instructions.

 ## Rclone configuration
 To start the configurator, run the command: